uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 ### Assignment Teams

-All assignments are designed to be done collaboratively.
+All assignments except HW2 are designed to be done collaboratively.
 Assignments have a cap of 3 people.
 Rules on assignment teams:

 1. You can only work with a specific person up to **3 assignments**.
 You may not work with someone on 4 or more assignments.